 Above all, Calm is non-toxic.
 Your beloved pet could scarf up an entire bottle of chewable tablets and only be a bit sleepy (it has happened).
-Subsequently, have no worries about safety and dosing.
+Subsequently, have no worries about dosing.
 This important tip will help you to get the most out of offering Calm to your pet.

 The label suggests doses according to your pet’s weight.
-However, knowing that Calm is safe allows you to increase your dog’s dose without fear.
+However, knowing that Calm is non-toxic allows you to increase your dog’s dose without fear.
 If your dog’s stress level doesn’t decrease after the initial dose, give another dose after 10 minutes.
 Additional servings can be safe and helpful too.
 Concerning the 4th of July, consider starting Calm on July 1st or 2nd to get the product into his system.
 Trial and observation will help you determine your own pup’s best treatment for effective results.
 Like humans, dog’s responses are unique.

 Great for thunderstorm nerves too!